Island and coastal communities are on the front line of the impacts associated with sea level rise, a persistent and

 Communities along the Maine coast are taking steps to address coastal flooding exacerbated by sea level rise.
 Each community faces unique challenges particular to their working waterfront, existing infrastructure and citizen engagement.
 Because of that, each community is taking a different approach to mitigating and planning for the impacts of rising seas.

 The Tom Glenn Community Impact Fund offers flexible funding and support, so that communities can plan for the assistance they need to start taking the steps that are right for them.
-Learn more here or contact us with any questions.
+Through our ShoreUp grants, we offer funding support ranging from $5,000 – $15,000 to help Maine’s island and coastal communities with infrastructure planning for sea level rise.

 For a basic primer on what sea level rise is, the impacts to coastal communities, and some attainable steps see Sea Level Rise and Coastal Flooding: The Basics for Maine Communities.

 The first in our three-part Economic Impact Study is The Cost of Sea Level Rise – Vinalhaven Edition, an interactive story map that walks one through the challenges faced by an island community.

 To share stories around the challenge of planning for sea level rise resiliency, and provide additional resources to help communities here and beyond, we continue to develop our What Works Solutions Library.
 Solutions are shared in the library about communities struggles to protect their working waterfront infrastructure and downtowns from impending inundation.
 Learn more in the Addressing a Changing Climate section of the Solutions Library under Preparing for Rising Seas.

-For questions regarding financial support through the Tom Glenn Community Impact Fund, contact Craig Olson.
+For questions regarding financial support through the Tom Glenn Community Impact Fund, contact us here.